Abstract of Assessment

 Line E - New Construction

 Certify the assessed value of taxable real property improvements newly constructed in the previous year and new personal property connected with the new construction.
 Also certify the current year assessed value of taxable real property that was constructed during a recent prior year, and associated personal property, if the value of the property had never been reported as new construction because it was omitted from the assessment roll.
+This includes any new construction that was missed in the prior to the current year.
 New construction includes remodels and additions.
 A titled manufactured home may be considered new construction if it is new to the county and is not replacing a manufactured home that previously existed at the same location.
 For state assessed properties, use the new construction amount listed in the “5.5% Limit” column on the Notice of Valuation.

 For structures that take longer than one year to complete, two options exist for reporting the value of the new construction.
 Option one: report only that portion of the value of the structure completed each year as new construction.
 Any portion of the value of the structure that was reported as new construction the previous year is not reported again.
 Option two: report the full value of the new structure as new construction when the structure is 100 percent complete.